JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 128 - csf has not been enabled ( -csf ). this is a component of the
+- 124 - CSF has not been enabled ' -csf ' (required). this is a component
-- 129 - csf allow file does not exist.
+- 125 - CSF allow file does not exist.

 #### examples: